 Under the terms of the Employment Agreement, we may terminate Mr. Meissner's employment for any reason.
-If Mr. Meissner's employment is terminated by us during the term of the Employment Agreement for any reason other than death, disability or cause, or if Mr. Meissner terminates his employment with good reason, then we shall pay Mr. Meissner (i) all accrued and unpaid salary, bonus and expense reimbursements, (ii) a lump sum cash payment equal to the present value of 24 monthly payments of base salary (as in effect at the time of termination), (iii) a lump sum cash payment is an amount equal to the average of the annual bonus payments received by Mr. Meissner in the two calendar years preceding the year of termination), and (iv) a lump sum cash amount equal to the present value of the cost that we would have incurred to provide group medical, dental and life insurance coverage to Mr. Meissner and his eligible dependents for two years.
+If Mr. Meissner's employment is terminated by us during the term of the Employment Agreement for any reason other than death, disability or cause, or if Mr. Meissner terminates his employment with good reason, then we shall pay Mr. Meissner (i) all accrued and unpaid salary, bonus and expense reimbursements, (ii) a lump sum cash payment equal to the present value of 24 monthly payments of base salary (as in effect at the time of termination), (iii) a lump sum cash payment equal to the present value of two annual bonus payments (assuming each bonus payment is an amount equal to the average of the annual bonus amounts received by Mr. Meissner in the two calendar years preceding the year of termination), and (iv) a lump sum cash amount equal to the present value of the cost that we would have incurred to provide group medical, dental and life insurance coverage to Mr. Meissner and his eligible dependents for two years.
 The Employment Agreement contains no tax gross up provisions whatsoever.
-The estimated amounts of the lump sum payments as of December 31, 2021 are shown in the table above.
+The estimated amounts of the lump sum payments as of December 31, 2022 are shown in the table above.